-Fig3 Filtering effect image.
+Fig.3 Filtering effect image.
 Each column from left to right corresponds to the real image, filtered image of Prewitt, Laplacian and MaxSel.

-2.3 MResNet feature extraction network

-As shown in Fig.4, MResNet is an improved version of ResNet, with five additional MA blocks consisting of a maximum pooling filter layer, a mean filter layer, and a residual layer.
-MResNet replaces the mean pooling in the final output with maximum pooling, which is used to select the most significant features for detecting the GAN-generated images.

-Fig4 MA block embedded in Basic block of the ResNet to form MResNet
+Fig.4 MA block embedded in Basic block of the ResNet to form MResNet

-MA block is used to emphasize the local maxima in the feature map as shown in equation(3), where λ is an updatable parameter.
-Fin denotes the input features.
-MP denotes maximum pooling.
-AP denotes mean filtering.
-Abs denotes taking absolute values.

-(3)

 2.4 Classifiers and loss functions

 The classifier C consists of two fully connected layers.
 MaxPix spreads the 8192 features output from MResNet and then transforms them into predicted values using the fully connected layers.
 As shown in Equation(4), where C is the classifier, y denotes the true label of the images, and Fd is the input features.